wilsonte-umich/umich-labs-template/README.md

 Settings / Pages.
 It will track your repository to keep your site up to date whenever you push or merge content changes into the 'main' branch.

+### Clone your site repo locally

-You can edit files directly within GitHub, or by cloning the repository to your local computer and editing and pushing changes from there (see below).
+Clone the repository to your local computer - you will edit and pushing changes from there (see below).

-### Configure your new repository's basic information
+### Use the umich-labs Content Management System

+The easiest way to change the content of your site is to use the R Shiny-based content management system (CMS) built into your new site.
+The CMS is easily activated by:

+- running either the `run_cms.bat` or `run_cms.sh` script by double-clicking it on your local computer clone
+- point any web browser to http://localhost:8000/
-Open and edit the following files, following the instructions in the comments regarding which specific lines you should edit to match your needs:
+- use the tools in the browser window, following the instructions in the web page

-- _config.yml
-- _data/base/footer.yml
-- _data/base/navigation.yml
-- LICENSE (to add your name on the Copyright line)
-- README.md (to replace these instructions, if desired)
+The first time you use the CMS you will need to wait for various R packages to be installed.

-### Write/update your web site's contents
+### Manually update your web site's contents

-Explore and edit all of the files within your new repo.
-They create the contents of your web page (the programming underlying the web site is provided by the umich-labs theme).
+You can also manually explore and edit all of the files within your new repo clone.
+They create the contents of your web page.
 Briefly:
 - the '_data' folder carries lists of people, publications, etc.
 - the 'assets/images' folder is where you should put images
 - the 'content' folder is where you write expanded pages for individual projects, posts, etc.
 - the 'pages' folder is where you create the constant content for different page types

-Because of the straightforward file structure, we encourage you to do most editing of your website in the
+Because of the straightforward file structure, we encourage you to do any manual editing of your website in the
 [Visual Studio Code](https://code.visualstudio.com/)
 editor.
 The basic steps are: